 Cortisone injections (also called steroid injections) are used for joint problems and arthritis.
-It involves the injection of cortisone medication such as triamcinolone, dexamethasone or methylprednisolone directly into a joint space, to reduce inflammation (swelling) and pain.
+They involve the injection of cortisone medication such as triamcinolone, dexamethasone or methylprednisolone directly into a joint space to reduce inflammation (swelling) and pain.

 When are cortisone injections given?

 Cortisone is a substance similar to a natural steroid hormone produced by the body.
 Cortisone injections are given into a painful joint to reduce pain and swelling in conditions such as gout, rheumatoid arthritis, osteoarthritis, tendinitis and tennis elbow.

 Cortisone injections are used when there is a flare-up or the pain in the joint is not responsive to other treatments or when other medications cannot be used.
 They provide short-term pain relief, usually for up to a month, but do not improve joint function or stiffness.

 Avoid regular repeated injections

-Cortisone injections are used as short-term relief and regular.
-Repeated steroid injections are not recommended.
+Cortisone injections are used as short-term relief.
+Regular repeated steroid injections are not recommended.
 Frequent injections into the same area can cause the bone, ligaments and tendons to weaken over time.
 Generally, cortisone injections are not given more often than 3 or 4 times a year and they are at least 6 weeks apart.